 The North Island has a hold on me, and I keep going back.
 Northern Vancouver Island is vast, sparsely populated, and you’re more likely to meet a bear than a tourism spot.
 A super destination if you like the great outdoors.

-This article shares three favourite spots.
+This article shares three favourite spots for cycling northern Vancouver Island.
 Two are rough and remote (don’t expect pavement!), while the third is a mellower cluster of tourist gems.

 I’m a cycle tourist and bikepacker (a rare breed up here), but the info here will appeal to all travelers.
 If you want more info or details on routes, see the short profile and links at the end.